Ricordy/SL-SmartContracts/README.md

 **Setting a contract as allowed/disallowed**

-1. In order to change the allowance of a contract or set a new one, the contract can be in any state, since the usage would probably mean an exploit/bug, and the contract may need to be paused.
+1. To change the allowance of a contract or set a new one, the contract can be in any state, since the usage would probably mean an exploit/bug, and the contract may need to be paused.
-2. Only the CEO will be able to set this role , calling:
+2. Only the CEO will be able to set this role, calling:

 ```solidity
 /// @dev assigns a boolean value for contract access control